Albatross: In culture

-Qui hante la tempête et se rit de l'archer;

-Exilé sur le sol au milieu des huées,

-Ses ailes de géant l'empêchent de marcher.(Translation: The poet is like this prince of the clouds, who haunts the storm and mocks the archer; but exiled on earth surrounded by jeers, his giant wings make him helpless to walk.)

 In golf, shooting three under par on a single hole has been termed scoring an "albatross", as a continuation on the birdie and eagle theme.

 Non-European mythologies

 The Māori used the wing bones of the albatross to carve flutes.
 In Hawaiian mythology, Laysan albatrosses are considered aumakua, being a sacred manifestation of the ancestors, and quite possibly also the sacred bird of Kāne.
 Japanese mythology, by contrast, refers to the short-tailed albatross as ahodori, "fool bird", due to its habit of disregarding terrestrial predators, making it easy prey for feather collectors.

 Birdwatching

 Albatrosses are popular birds for birdwatchers, and their colonies are popular destinations for ecotourists.
-Regular birdwatching trips are taken out of many coastal towns and cities, such as Monterey, Dunedin, Kaikoura, Wollongong, Sydney, Port Fairy, Hobart, and Cape Town, to see pelagic seabirds.
+Regular birdwatching trips are taken out of many coastal towns and cities to see pelagic seabirds.
 Albatrosses are easily attracted to these sightseeing boats by the deployment of fish oil and burley into the sea.
 Visits to colonies can be very popular; the northern royal albatross colony at Taiaroa Head in Dunedin, New Zealand, attracts 40,000 visitors a year.